 We Could Fail to Collect Amounts Due Under Our Straight-line Rent Receivable Asset.
-U.S. generally accepted accounting principles ("GAAP") requires us to calculate the total rent we will receive as a fixed amount over the life of the lease and recognize that revenue evenly over that life.
-In a situation where a lease calls for fixed rental increases during the life of the lease, rental income recorded in the early years of a lease is higher than the actual cash rent received which creates an asset on the consolidated balance sheet called straight-line rent receivable.
+U.S. generally accepted accounting principles ("GAAP") requires us to calculate the total rent we will receive from leases that contain fixed annual rental escalations and/or have annual rental escalations that are contingent upon changes in the Consumer Price Index, on a straight-line basis over the minimum lease period.
+If the lease income is calculated on a straight-line basis during the life of the lease, rental income recorded in the early years of a lease is higher than the actual cash rent received which creates an asset on the consolidated balance sheet called straight-line rent receivable.
 At some point during the lease, depending on the rent levels and terms, this reverses and the cash rent payments received during the later years of the lease are higher than the rental income recognized which reduces the straight-line rent receivable balance to zero by the end of the lease.
-We periodically assess the collectability of the straight-line rent receivable.
-If during our assessment we determined that we were unlikely to collect a portion or the entire straight-line rent receivable asset, we may provide a reserve against the previously recognized straight-line rent receivable asset for a portion or up to its full value that we estimate may not be recoverable.
+Per ASC 842, lessors are required to assess the probability of collecting substantially all of the lease payments.
+The standard defines collectibility as lessee's ability and intent to pay.
+If collectibility of substantially all of the lease payments through maturity is not probable, all or a portion of the straightline rent receivable and other lease receivables may be written-off, and the rental income recorded during the period would be limited to lesser of the income that would have been recognized if collection were probable, and the lease payments received.
+Our assessment of collectibility of leases includes evaluating the date and assumptions used in determining whether substantially all of the future lease payments were probable based on the lessee's payment history, the financial strength of the lessees, future contractual rents, and the timing of expected payments.